2009 World Series of Poker: Main Event

-The last day one, day 1d, had by far the highest number of participants, 2,809 (the lowest was day 1b (4 July), 873).
+The highest number of participants for a single day was Day 1D at 2,809, with Day 1B the lowest with 873.
 According to news reports, as many as 500 players, including Patrik Antonius, T. J. Cloutier, Layne Flack and Ted Forrest, were denied entry because capacity was filled.

 Players started with 30,000 chips, up from 20,000 in previous Main Events.

 Performance of past champions

 Other notable high finishes

-NB: This list is restricted to top 30 finishers with an existing Wikipedia entry.
+NB: This list is restricted to top 100 finishers with an existing Wikipedia entry.

 November Nine

 As in 2008, the final nine players returned on November 7 to complete the event.
 These players were as follows: